 It also provides some great functions like being able to minimise CSS and jQuery code (effectively removing any spaces from the code to provide a compressed faster loading file).

 It also allows for the deferment of loading files which may be seen as render-blocking (if you ever run page speed tests on Google you may have heard of this term).

 Other simple little features like enabling image lazyloading or enabling WEBP caching make this a very powerful plugin.

-There are a whole range of additional plugins which can extend its functionality further.
-For instance you can create a membership sign up form, or link a form up with a CRM such as Hubspot.
+There is a whole range of additional plugins which can extend its functionality further.
+For instance, you can create a membership sign-up form, or link a form up with a CRM such as Hubspot.

 When building the forms there are some really useful options available.
 Conditional logic allows the creation of dynamic forms, which have inputs which change depending upon the data supplied to other fields.

 You can also set the forms to perform mathematical equations based on the values added.
 Really useful for things like quizzes or pre-qualifying entries.